Cyriaque Lamar

 “30 seconds!”

-They were relaxing on the pebbled shore, next to the bat and chair, tummies in the sunbeams.
+The Ratti were on the pebbly shore, next to the bat and chair, tummies in the sunbeams.

-The larger sister sashayed over to the chair, and balanced her chin on the seat.
+The larger sister sashayed over to Xoz’s new chair, and balanced her chin on the seat.

-Gerasa opened her eyes, and two pearls of midnight found Tippi:
+Gerasa opened her eyes, and two pearls of midnight impaled Tippi.

-Gerasa didn’t have a diadem, and Tippi already knew her name.
+Gerasa didn’t have a diadem: Tippi knew her name.

-Your predicament reminds me of the last hyena.
-We found her laughing to herself, alone, up north, on an island in the middle of a river: “hut:sun, banner:mun,” according to father, you’d be amazed at what he can remember.
-Who knows how she got there, but she was clearly starving for recognizance: no other Crocuta crocuta curantis, no primate yearlings, just one maniac manica without a clan, soured on solitude.
-Don’t worry, we gave her plenty of company.
+Your predicament reminds me of a hyena we saw.
+We found her west, laughing to herself alone, on an island in the middle of a river. “skull: kill,” said Father, you’d be amazed at what he can remember.
+Who knows how she got there, but she was clearly starving for recognizance.
+No other curantis nearby, no primate yearlings to herd.
+Just a manica, soured on solitude.
+We gave her the company she desired.

-All was imparted by the stygian swirl of Gerasa’s eyes.
+All was imparted by the rat’s stygian stare.

 Can Xoz hear her too?
 No, his siphon would be spewing-

-She never collected her thoughts, for it was Dorset’s turn to stare down the pig.
+Tippi never collected her thoughts, for it was Dorset’s turn.

-Do you appreciate my handiwork?
+Did you see my handiwork?
 My delicate necroprobes?
-My forerunners were inspired by the orbital ornaments that once dotted the sky.
-They would fall, and boil the soil.
-The weak species would run from the blasts, and our plenary would intercept them.
+They were inspired by the sky, the orbital ornaments of old.
+They would fail and fall, boiling the soil.
+The blasts startled the weaker species, who we’d intercept.
 Practical destruction is aspirational destruction.

 “These are the last mammals,” whispered Tippi.
 “They killed the rest.”

-You are unique, honeyed Gerasa.
+You are unique, said Gerasa.
 But we don’t have the patience for novelty.
-Poor precedent, you see.

-We will remember you, hissed Dorset.
+We will remember you, said Dorset.
 Unless your taste is uninspired.

-Four pearls of midnight wove into a bleak constellation, and surged into the shallows.
+Four pearls of midnight locked into a bleak constellation, surging for the shallows.

-Darkness comes swift, vowed Gerasa.
+Darkness comes swift, said Gerasa.
 That is our compassion.

-You will die, cackled Dorset.
+You will die, added Dorset.
 That is our promise.

-The sisters accelerated, air-raid war whoop reverberating shore to shore.
+The sisters’ air-raid war cry reverberated, shore to shore.

 “We are not apex predators,” said Tippi.
 “We never were.”

-The first rat wriggled into the Xozebo; fifty more followed.
+The first rat wriggled into the Xozebo, and fifty more followed.

 “Five!”